 1. Remove the “Sky by Broadband” application, using “Add/Remove Programs” in Control Panel.
 This removes the front-end application, but leaves “KService” running.

-2. Download the “kclean.exe” utility from the Sky website, as described here.
+2. Download the “kclean.exe” utility from the Sky website.
 Running this utility successfully removed the service and the program files/registry settings behind it.

 3. Remove the “C:\Program Files\kservice” folder.
 It was pretty much empty, but the “downloads” subfolder contained the film I downloaded last year.